 10. Russians go wild during Christmastide

-Russia has plenty of Christmas traditions – from swapping Santa Claus for Father Frost to a meatless Christmas Eve feast, but none more fascinating than the country’s celebration of Christmastide.
+As far as Christmas traditions around the world go, Russia has plenty – from swapping Santa Claus for Father Frost to a meatless Christmas Eve feast, but none more fascinating than the country’s celebration of Christmastide.
 Hailed as ‘the most unholy time of year’, ‘Svyatki’ as the Russians call it, runs from the Orthodox Christmas Eve on 7th January to the Epiphany on 19th January.

 This a pagan tradition involves, feasting (obv, it’s Christmas), Russian Christmas music, fortune telling, theatre, local pranks and… diving into the country’s freezing lakes and rivers.
 When it comes to inspiration for your own Christmas day antics, just take your pick!